 - Few, If Any, Imperfections: Slab granite is a natural product, ripped straight from the earth and sliced into sheets; it is expected that the slab will have imperfections.
 Installers have an easier time dealing with quartz than they do with granite because it is a predictable material and produces less waste product.

 Cost: Rivals Slab Granite

 Expect prices to begin at $60 and $100 per square foot for good quality brands such as Cambria, Caesarstone, Silestone, or Dupont Zodiaq.

 For a similar look but lower prices, try a different material--solid surface.

 Appearance Is Engineered In

-Because quartz countertops are engineered, almost any type of color can be brought out in the surface by means of pigmentation.
+Since quartz countertops are engineered, almost any type of color can be brought out on the surface by means of pigmentation.
 Not only that, but other types of materials such as stone and glass can be incorporated into this quartz-resin slurry.

 For anyone who wants a granite countertop, it is worth investigating quartz counters as an alternative.
 Quartz has much of the chaotic appearance as does natural stone, without stone's unpredictability.